Bearcats Whiteley hoping physical toll pays off with state wrestling title

 People are also reading…

-Whiteley also is one of three local wrestlers who fell just short of a state championship last year in Class B. His teammate, Chance Houser, was second at 113 pounds, and Gering's
+Whiteley also is one of three local wrestlers who fell just short of a state championship last year in Class B. His teammate, Chance Houser, was second at 113 pounds, as was Gering's Collin Schwartzkopf at 220.

+“Unfortunately, I lost but I have been using that ever since as motivation,” Schwartzkopf said.
+“It’s a chip on my shoulder and I’ve taken it one match at a time (this year).
+I’ve been putting in the work and going as hard as I can."

+Scottsbluff coach Dustin Stodola said there are reasons why Whiteley is a title contender again this season.

 Returning champions